 The week brings to the forefront the importance of Black Lives and how this movement is THE movement of this time.
 It included robust curriculum, FAQs for educators, in-school and community events scheduled during the day and evenings.
 Each day had two or three principles as a theme.
 (Ex.
 Black women, Black families, Trans-Affirming).
 Shortly after the week ended, other school districts and teacher caucuses from outside of Philadelphia begin to contact us to develop a national cohort.
 Before you knew it, over 20 cities were involved, and the National Black Lives Matter Week of Action was birthed.
 In 2018, we focused on the following 3 demands: ending zero-tolerance discipline for students, hiring and retaining Black teachers, and organizing anti racism training and multicultural studies in the curriculum.
 These demands inform our work going forward as work to improve the educational environment for all students.
 In the summer of 2018, the National Education Association (NEA) adopted the Black Lives Matter in Schools.

 In 2019, Philadelphia City Council officially adopted a resolution to support Black Lives Matter Week at Schools!
 In addition, members of the Philadelphia School Board also stated their support of teachers who participated in the week.
 And the work continues.
-To find out more about Black Lives Matter at School, please visit the website here and to learn more about National's plans, please click the website below.
+To find out more about Black Lives Matter at School Philly, please visit the website here and to learn more about National's plans, please click the website below.